Star Wars Episode I: Racer comes to Nintendo Switch and PlayStation 4. Yippee! But can a 21-year-old N64 game save the Star Wars franchise?

 Like the studio’s previous work with Star Wars: Jedi Knight 2: Jedi Outcast, Aspyr Media’s new console port of Star Wars Episode I: Racer is not a full-fledged remake.
 Instead, it’s up-rezzed remaster of the original.
 The textures are still blurry – although the overall image is crisp – and the audio is still tinny, while the video cutscenes show their compressed age.

 Retooled rumble and motion controls are welcome additions, but, most importantly, it’s the rock-solid 60fps frame rate that transforms the experience.
-The game shows its age but it now plays like a dream.
-Each race is exciting and nerve-racking, the best of them precarious balancing acts in which small, instinctive decisions are the difference between gliding into the perfect racing line or careening into a rock.
+The game shows its age, but it now plays like a dream.
+Each race is exciting and nerve-racking.
+The best of them are precarious balancing acts in which split-second decisions are the difference between gliding into the perfect racing line or careening into a rock.

 There’s a wealth of characters to unlock, and the upgrade system – although basic by modern standards – is fun to tinker with.
 It makes a tangible difference in how each racer performs and handles.